swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-6-move-the-ml-experiment-data-to-the-cloud/index.md

     +dvc[gs]==3.2.2
     ```

-    Install the package and update the freeze file.
+    Install the dependencies and update the freeze file.

     ```sh title="Execute the following command(s) in a terminal"
     # Install the requirements
-    pip install -r requirements.txt
+    pip install --requirement requirements.txt

     # Freeze the requirements
     pip freeze --local --all > requirements-freeze.txt